 WARNING!
 The battery compartment lid is the disconnecting method for isolating the unit from the battery supply.
+The Li-lon rechargeable battery pack (if fitted) has an additional connector.

 WARNING!
 Do not position the erquipment so it is difficult to disconnect the unit from each supply.